Ask any website builder their most commonly-asked question, and it’ll likely be this: How much should a website cost?

 How big is an orange grove?

-You can’t really answer that, can you?
+You can’t answer that, can you?
 What you’ll need to do, instead, is look at the expenses associated with building a website and determine whether the budget you’ve planned is right for you.

-The ”Sleep at Night” Factor
+The ”Sleep at Night” Factor to Website Cost

-You can choose to spend next to nothing but, remember, a high-quality website may not happen with only one weekend of work by an amateur who builds websites on the side for extra pizza money.
-A well-crafted site requires hard work by experienced professionals who take the time to brainstorm with you to determine what’s right for your business…and your budget.
+You can choose to spend next to nothing, but, remember, a high-quality website may not happen with only one weekend of work by an amateur who builds websites on the side for extra pizza money.
+A well-crafted site requires hard work by experienced professionals who take the time to brainstorm with you to determine what’s right for your business and your budget.

 An investment in the future

 That’s why we’re happy to work with a variety of budgets and why we keep your budget in mind at all times.
 If the cost of your website is stressing you out, then we’ve done something wrong.
-Making decisions about your website together is the name of the game, and what keeps our clients satisfied is knowing that we understand our financial responsibility to them, which includes sticking to our agreed-upon expenses.
+Making decisions about your website together is the name of the game, and what keeps our clients satisfied is knowing that we understand our financial responsibility to them, including sticking to our agreed-upon expenses.

 Of course, there are limitations.
 You can’t get a 40-page website for the cost of a 15-page website.
 Most customers understand that.
 And you may not even need those 40 pages!
 Why buy an expensive new car if it eats up all the money you’ll need for gas?
-What you’ll be left with is a car sitting in your driveway that you can’t drive because the tank is empty.
+You’ll be left with a car sitting in your driveway that you can’t drive because the tank is empty.

 A website that represents you well and puts forward your best online presence is what every business needs to stay ahead of the game.
 Let the experts at Watershed9 show you how to do that.
-For more information on our web building services, call us at 604-337-1449.
+For more information on our web-building services, call us at 604-337-1449.